nugrahaAdhitama/project-management/README.md

 ## License

-**Dewakoding Project Management System License**

-**Usage Terms:**
-- ✅ Allowed for personal use
-- ✅ Allowed for internal company use
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).

+**Key Points:**
-- ✅ Allowed to modify as needed
+- ✅ Free to use, modify, and distribute
+- ✅ Source code must remain open
+- ✅ Derivative works must also be GPL-licensed
-- ✅ Allowed to share with others
+- ✅ Commercial use allowed
-- ❌ Prohibited to sell this source code to anyone
+- ⚠️ Any modifications or derivative works must be shared under the same GPL license
+- ⚠️ Must include copyright notice and license text

+For the full license text, see the [LICENSE](LICENSE) file.

 **Copyright © dewakoding**

-For licensing inquiries, contact: dewakoding